Los Angeles Wrongful Death Lawyer

 Because of the legal complexity of a wrongful death case, and the emotional strain that comes with these, it is imperative that the survivors discuss their case with a skilled attorney as soon as possible.

-Who Can File Wrongful Death Claims?
+Who Can File Wrongful Death Lawsuits?

 When someone passes away, only certain loved ones have the right to file a wrongful death claim.
 Who is allowed to bring this claim is similar to who would be allowed to inherit the property of the deceased person if the person died without writing a will.